-- We will assess the suitability of your work environment and provide you with training, equipment, resources and working practices to keep you safe. - We respect confidentiality wherever we work and will only share information with those who require to have access to it.
+- We will assess the suitability of your work environment and provide you with equipment, resources and working practices to keep you safe. - We respect confidentiality wherever we work and will only share information with those who should have access to it.